 You can’t improve what you can’t measure.
 That’s why you have to choose the right success metrics to measure the effectiveness of your customer engagement strategy.

-Here is a list and short descriptions of the metrics you can pick for your analysis.
+Here is a list of metrics with short descriptions you can use for your analysis.

-• Email open rate — important metric to check if you are working on email subject line personalization.
-It will show you if customers find your subject lines engaging and if you send your emails to the right customer segments at the right time.
+- Email open rate — an important metric to check if you are working on email subject line personalization.
+It will show you whether customers find your subject lines engaging and whether you are sending your emails to the right customer segments at the right time.

-• Net Promoter Score (NPS) — this metric helps understand how likely customers are to recommend your brand to their friends.
-It gets customers to evaluate their experience with your company on a scale from 0 to 10.
+- Net Promoter Score (NPS) — this metric helps understand how likely customers are to recommend your brand to their friends.
+It prompts customers to rate their experience with your company on a scale of 0 to 10.
+(Learn more: https://www.qualtrics.com/experience-management/customer/net-promoter-score/)

-• Session time — helps check if your page content is engaging enough to get users to stay longer on your website.
+- Session time — helps assess whether your page content is engaging enough to keep users on your website longer.
 If you are experimenting with a new chatbot or live chat, session time can be a good indicator of success.

-• Specific actions taken — you can drive your users to explore more options on your page and find the right one for them.
-When implementing different tactics and tools to achieve it, measure if people click that button leading to a purchase or fill out a contact form.
+- Specific actions taken — you can drive your users to explore more options on your page and find the right one for them.
+When implementing different tactics and tools to achieve it, measure whether people click the button, leading to a purchase or a contact form submission.

-• Customer lifetime value — helps measure if your customers spend more with you over the whole course of relationships with your brand.
+- Customer lifetime value — helps measure whether your customers spend more with you over the course of their relationship with your brand.

-• Customer satisfaction — you can ask customers to rate a particular interaction with your brand (e.g., last contact with customer support or their recent purchase).
-By evaluating the overall grade and reading their additional comments, you can learn what you can improve.
+- Customer satisfaction — ask customers to rate a specific interaction with your brand (e.g., their most recent contact with customer support or their recent purchase).
+By evaluating the overall grade and reading their additional comments, you can identify areas for improvement.

 Wrapping Up